About us

 Why we run a rescue without a kennel.

 Our tone is deliberate.
-Suicide is preventable, help is available, and most people who survive a crisis go on to live long, meaningful lives.
-Shame and silence cost lives.
-We talk about it.
+Suicide is preventable.
+Help is available.
+Most people who survive a crisis go on to live long and meaningful lives.
+We are careful with language because how we talk about suicide changes whether people reach out.

 Leadership and governance